2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/edit.toolbar.md

 # @Edit.TagToolbar and @Edit.Toolbar Methods in Razor / .net

-This document has been moved to @HowTo.Razor.Edit.Toolbar
+This document has been moved to @NetCode.Razor.Edit.Toolbar